-After nearly 60 years teaching dancers in Needham and Newton, Paulette Harwood is hanging up her ballet slippers.
+After nearly 60 years teaching dancers in Needham and Newton, Paulette Harwood has hung up her ballet slippers.

-On Friday, Paulette’s Ballet Studio held its final moving sale at its location in the Saco-Pettee Mill Building on Oak Street in Newton, a place where Harwood taught generations of young dancers to move with grace since 1980.
+Harwood closed her Paulette’s Ballet Studio at the Saco Pettee Mill Building on Oak Street in Newton in July, a place where Harwood taught generations of young dancers to move with grace since 1980.

-In a letter to students on her website, 90 year-old Harwood notes that she intended to move into a new studio, but she fell, breaking her hip and leg.
+In a letter to students on her website, Harwood, who is believed to be in her 90s, noted that she intended to move into a new studio, but she fell, breaking her hip and leg.
 The need for surgery meant that she just didn’t have the strength to find a new location.

 “It is with great sadness that I can no longer give each and every one of you, my beloved students, the attention and care that you deserve.
 I have loved every single moment of teaching and sharing my love of dance with you,” she wrote.